SciML/DiffEqDocs.jl/docs/src/solvers/ode_solve.md

-Notice that `Rodas4` loses accuracy on discretizations of nonlinear parabolic PDEs, and thus it's suggested you replace it with `Rodas4P` in those situations which is 3rd order. `ROS3P` is only third order and achieves 3rd order on such problems and can thus be more efficient in this case.
+Notice that `Rodas4` loses accuracy on discretizations of nonlinear parabolic PDEs, and thus it's suggested you replace it with `Rodas4P` in those situations which is 3rd order.
+Similarly between `Rodas5` and Rodas5P`. `ROS3P` is only third order and achieves 3rd order on such problems and can thus be more efficient in this case.

 ## Translations from MATLAB/Python/R